hyeon1259/ossp_test/README.md

+# TicTacToe 4X4
-# A simple mini-game for 2 players.
+## A simple mini-game for 2 players.